canonical/craft-actions/charmcraft/pack/README.md

     # you would want to run Charmcraft at `dist/charm/` instead of the repository root.
     path: '.'

     # Sets the build verbosity level for Charmcraft.
-Must be one of: "quiet", "brief", "verbose', "debug", or "trace" (the default).
+Must be one of: "quiet", "brief", "verbose", "debug", or "trace" (the default).
     verbosity: 'trace'
 ```